Bentechy66/discord-db/docs/SPEC.md

 [Rest of message is data]
 ```
 pin_type number can be:
- - 0: This is for a table defenition
+ - 0: This is for a table definition

 ## Library Classes
 *The following section, as with the rest of this document, is still under development.
 Static properties may be changed to get_x() methods*
+### DiscordDB
+`main.DiscordDB`

+The main DiscordDB class.

+Properties:
+ - `DiscordDB.discord_token`: The Discord token used to initialise the DB
+ - `DiscordDB.guild_id`: The ID of the Guild used to initialise the DB
+Methods:
+ - `DiscordDB.create_database("name")"`: Creates an empty database
+ - `DiscordDB.delete_database("name")`: Irreversibly deletes a database
+ - `DiscordDB.get_databases()`: Gets a list of Database objects
+ - `DiscordDB.get_guild()`: Returns a Guild object from the Discord API of the current guild.

 ### Record
-`classes.record`
+`classes.Record`

 Represents a record in a table

 Properties:
- - `record.message`: A dict representing a Message object from the Discord API.
+ - `Record.message`: A dict representing a Message object from the Discord API.
 Mainly for internal use.
- - `record.table`: A Table object representing the Table this record belongs to.
+ - `Record.table`: A Table object representing the Table this record belongs to.
- - `record.created_at`: An ISO8601 timestamp of when the record was created.
+ - `Record.created_at`: An ISO8601 timestamp of when the record was created.
- - `record.updated_at`: An ISO8601 timestamp of when the record was updated.
+ - `Record.updated_at`: An ISO8601 timestamp of when the record was updated.
- - `record.data`: A dictionary containing the data held in the record.
+ - `Record.data`: A dictionary containing the data held in the record.
 Example:
 ```
 {
     "field_name_1": "field_value",